DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

-An all-day appointment is a non-recurring appointment that covers the whole [timetable's period](/concepts/05%20Widgets/Scheduler/050%20Timetable.md '/Documentation/Guide/Widgets/Scheduler/Timetable/').
+An all-day appointment occupies the entire day.

 ![Scheduler All-Day Appointment](/images/UiWidgets/Scheduler_AllDayAppointment.png)

-An appointment can also be marked as all-day by assigning **true** to the defining object's [allDay](/api-reference/50%20Common/Object%20Structures/dxSchedulerAppointment/allDay.md '/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay') field.
-The [startDate](/api-reference/50%20Common/Object%20Structures/dxSchedulerAppointment/startDate.md '/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDate') field should also be present in this object; the [endDate](/api-reference/50%20Common/Object%20Structures/dxSchedulerAppointment/endDate.md '/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate') is optional.
+To create an all-day appointment, set its [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) field to **true**.
+An all-day appointment must have a [startDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDate) field.
+You can also set an [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) field if the appointment occupies more than one day.
+Time values in these fields are ignored.

     <!--JavaScript-->
     var allDayAppointment = [{
-        text: "Fix bugs",
+        text: "Concert",
-        startDate: new Date(2016, 4, 10),
+        startDate: new Date("2021-07-27T16:00:00.000Z"),
         allDay: true
     }];

-If appointments in your data source omit the **allDay** field but have another field instead, assign its name to the [allDayExpr](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/allDayExpr.md '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr') option.
+If your appointment data objects contain a different field that performs the functions of **allDay**, specify its name in the **Scheduler**'s [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr) option.

 ---
 ##### jQuery

     <!--JavaScript-->
     var allDayAppointments = [{
-        text: "Fix bugs",
+        text: "Concert",
-        startDate: new Date(2016, 4, 10),
+        startDate: new Date("2021-07-27T16:00:00.000Z"),
         long: true
     }];